23 out of 25 people found this review helpfulwrite a review of this game

 Though a lot of its themes were hastily taken from various works of American science fiction literature, Mass Effect does manage to combine popular sci-fi tropes with interesting nearly-philosophical speculations and convincing depiction of a vast alien world.
 It almost makes the universe of Star Wars feel superficial and lacking detail.
 While in Star Wars there are all kinds of alien races, we never really learn much about them.
 They are all just aliens, weird or funny creatures.
 In Mass Effect, every race is described in detail, having its own characteristics, history, social system, customs, values, etc. I've rarely seen alien races so vividly portrayed, so interesting and memorable - surely not since Star Control II a while ago.
 It's a pleasure to just read the in-game "codex" - information about races, locations, scientific terms, and history of the game's universe.
 In Mass Effect they have created a setting that could serve as a great background for many stories.

 The BadThere is no way around the fact that BioWare is getting lazy, and unfortunately Mass Effect displays clear symptoms of that disease.
-The biggest drawback is probably the size of the game's locations.
+The biggest drawback here is the size of the game's locations.
 I know it probably sounds strange, since there are all those planets you can explore, but the problem is that the planets themselves only offer a very small area for exploration.
 Same applies to the planets you have to visit as part of the main quest progression: they all consist of a small settlement, that is typically connected by a strictly linear route (on which you drive the mako) to a dungeon-like location.

 What I personally missed most of all in Mass Effect are all those large urban locations from other RPGs, in which you can talk to hundreds of NPCs and undertake many side quests.
-The locations in the game are severely under-populated.
+The locations in the game are severely underpopulated.
 While some characters offer extensive conversation trees, often with interesting personal questions and alike, others either blurt out short, simple lines, or won't talk to you at all.
 I like the feeling of being lost in a huge, bustling city, exploring it, listening to the latest gossip, talking to everyone, and interfering myself in the local matters.
 Alas, Mass Effect doesn't really have that.
-The only location that comes close to that is the Citadel, the main "hub" of the game.
+The only location that comes remotely close to that is the Citadel, the main "hub" of the game.

 This lack of population and activity probably harms Mass Effect more than it would many other games.
 The game is set in a very detailed universe, with many distinct alien races and cultures.
 How exciting would it be, for example, to visit a Turian megalopolis, or a beautiful Asari city!
 Sadly, there is nothing of that sort in the game.
 The planets that you can land on are for the most part colonies, with ugly-looking settlements and nothing more.
 Mass Effect is not very pleasing aesthetically.
 There is hardly a location that would stun you with its beauty.
 It is always the same unexciting architecture all over again.
 Even the dungeons look very similar to each other.
 There is a certain lack of life in the game's locations, which is even more noticeable when compared to the outstanding liveliness of the characters.